Chibiverse: Season 1 (2022–23)

+Season 2 (2023–24)

+Season 3 (2025-26)

+Each listed episode consists of three 7-minute segments that were produced separately.

 Release

 Chibiverse premiered on Disney Channel on July 30, 2022.
-Episode were uploaded to Disney Channel's YouTube channel prior to their television debuts on the same days.
-The series was added to Disney+ on March 8, 2023.
+Episodes from the first season were uploaded to Disney Channel's YouTube channel prior to their television debuts on the same days.
+The first season was added to Disney+ on March 8, 2023.
+Seasons 2 and 3 were released on Disney+ on August 13, 2025.